 How many different species of wild birds are in South Dakota?

-It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of South Dakota.
-However, according to Wikipedia, there are about 438 species included on the official state list.
+It’s difficult to get an exact number of how many bird species are found in North America, the United States, or even in the state of South Dakota.
+However, according to Wikipedia as of October 2021, there are about 440 species included on the official state list.

 26 backyard birds in South Dakota